mollyincali/twittersentiment/README.md

 When we take a closer at just dates from September 2017 and on we can see the spread much better.
 ![image](images/byday2.png)

 One major question I had, was how fast are companies responding on Twitter?
-I looked at the time
+I looked at the time.

-Look at company_df find the time created for the tweet they are responding to, find the difference in time Find the average response find
-Group by companies that fall below that and above
-Is there a difference?
+**TO DO**

 ## Sentiment Analysis
 With many different choices available to use for sentiment analysis I needed to find something that could use our unlabeled text and classify each Tweet as positive, neutral, or negative.
 I decided to use the [VADER]([[https://github.com/cjhutto/vaderSentiment](https://github.com/cjhutto/vaderSentiment)) library.
 VADER stands for Valence Aware Dictionary for sEntiment Reasoning (they really forced the E to work there) and is specifically tuned for social media expressions.